kunal-rp/bazelGrpc/local/ReadMe.md

 1. Start minikube
    -minikube start
-2. Clear old/Start new deployments
+2. Create new images locally
-   -kubecbl apply -f DEPLOYMENT.YAML's
+3. Clear old/Start new deployments and services -kubecbl apply -f local/
-3. start services
-4. port forwarding for action pod on exposed port -this is to simulate calling the cluster for the external(from cluster pods) ip
+4. Start up ingress add on with minikube
+   - 'minikube addons enable ingress'
+5. Apply ingress file
+6. Modify '/ect/hosts' to route traffic from minikube ip address to specified host name in ingress resource
+7. Run local client
+   -should be its own java binary i.e.-ActionClient

 After editing the new images: